markotikvic/mp3restore/README.md

 	f11000444670.mp3
 	...

-mp3restore will try to read ID3v1 metadata and find the song's title and artist, if it succeeds in doing so you will end up with a list of files looking more like this:
+mp3restore will try to read files' ID3 tags and find the song's title and artist, if it succeeds in doing so you will end up with a list of files looking more like this:

 	Artist - Song title.mp3